call for proposals

 9. Managing Our Rivers for Multiple Uses

-Navigation; flooding and droughts; hydrological modeling; natural crevasses; sediment budgets; river shoaling; dredging strategy and costs; Mississippi Sound impacts; freshwater and sediment diversions; levee systems; drinking water; beneficial use; engineering with nature
+Navigation; ports; flooding and droughts; hydrological modeling; natural crevasses; sediment budgets; river shoaling; dredging strategy and costs; Mississippi Sound impacts; freshwater and sediment diversions; levee systems; drinking water; beneficial use; engineering with nature

 10. Disaster Impacts, Mitigation and Recovery